SkyrimScriptingBeta/Packages/README.md

 ### `vcpkg` Configuration

+There are two `vcpkg` configuration files you need to create:

+- `vcpkg-configuration.json`
+- `vcpkg.json`

+#### `vcpkg-configuration.json`

 To allow downloading packages from registries, you need to create a `vcpkg-configuration.json` file:

-#### `vcpkg-configuration.json`

 ```json
 {